Incoming Student Resource Page

 Your Queen’s Dining Experience

 At Queen’s Hospitality, we love food, and we can’t wait to share our passion with you!
 With 3 dining halls and many retail locations open across campus, we’ve got something you’ll love.
+Ensuring a safe and secure environment to promote student wellbeing and success is one of the key priorities of Queen’s Housing and Ancillary Services.

 Your residence meal plan includes:

-Your meal plan is automatically loaded onto your student card, and is activated on move-in day.
+Your meal plan is automatically loaded onto your student card and is activated on move-in day.

 - 19 delicious meals per week.
 Find them conveniently at your choice of 3 on-campus all-you-care-to-eat dining halls.

-- 200 Trade a Meals (TAM) – Our Trade a Meal option allows you to “trade in” one of your dining hall meals for a designated Trade a Meal specials in retail!
+- 200 Trade a Meals (TAM) – Our Trade a Meal option allows you to “trade-in” one of your dining hall meals for a designated Trade a Meal specials in retail!
 Simply look for the TAM logo in any of our PARTICIPATING retail locations on campus and let the cashier know you would like to use your meal plan TAM for that meal!

 What we are doing at Hospitality Services to keep you safe in our locations: